Mass line: Mao Zedong

 By Mao's death on September 9, 1976, his own role had been elevated to the point that he had become the defining factor in the mass line.

-In 1977, the new preeminent political leader of China, Deng Xiaoping, would move the country into decades of reform.
+In 1977, the new preeminent political leader of China, Deng Xiaoping, moved the country into decades of reform.
 While partially honouring the legacy of Mao in his 1981 Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China, Deng's leadership placed a lesser emphasis on Maoist egalitarianism and collectivism fundamental to mass line.

 Xi Jinping

 One of the distinctive features of the national leadership of Chinese Communist Party general secretary Xi Jinping has been the revival of the mass line in CCP theory and praxis.
+Xi describes the mass line as one of the three basic aspects of Mao Zedong Thought, along with "seeking truth from facts" and national independence/autonomy.

 Xi's ideological contributions, described as Xi Jinping Thought, seek to reinvigorate the mass line.
 In 2013, Xi initiated the first of his Party's Education Programs on Selected Themes, which addressed the mass line.
 This program sought to address four types of harmful behaviors by party cadres and to require cadres to conduct self-examination and self-criticism in front of their subordinates and to solicit criticism from their subordinates.

-As of 2014, this revival is still ongoing, and is "not a short-term movement" according to the People's Daily.
-A new official website was launched, focusing on the mass line.

-In his own words, Xi has described the campaign in terms of "purification" of the CCP, often involving the elimination of "hedonism and extravagance", although the purification implied is sometimes extended metaphorically to issues such as "reducing air pollution".

-As part of this campaign, Xi Jinping has declared that "All Party organs and members should be frugal and make determined efforts to oppose ostentation and reject hedonism", although the interpretation of what this means seems to have varied from one province to the next somewhat.
+As part of the campaign to reinvigorate the mass line, Xi states, "All Party organs and members should be frugal and make determined efforts to oppose ostentation and reject hedonism", although the interpretation of what this means seems to have varied from one province to the next somewhat.
 Hebei province reportedly reduced public spending on official receptions by 24%, cancelled the order of 17,000 new cars, and punished 2,750 government officials.
 The Economist reported two specific examples of punishments under the new mass line: the suspended death sentence for corruption given to Liu Zhijun and charging the 17-year-old-son of a high-ranking military officer for an alleged connection to a gang rape.
 Perhaps 20,000 party officials were punished within the first year of the revival campaign.